oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

-[Provability, Decision Theory and Artificial Intelligence](http://acritch.com/pdtai/) (mentioned to credit them, not to imply their endorsement)], the "abstract specification" can really be any predicate about physical structure of the "composite machine" (all individual machines and some parts of their surroundings) which gives the desired effect in the proofs here.
+[Provability, Decision Theory and Artificial Intelligence](http://acritch.com/pdtai/) (mentioned to credit them, not to imply their endorsement)], the "abstract specification" can really be any predicate about physical structure of the "composite machine" (i.e. about the complete state-history of all individual machines and some parts of their surroundings) which gives the desired effect in the proofs here.
-At the most general level, we're just dividing the world-history (in whatever way is convenient, since it's not a physical distinction) into "controlled stuff" we make a "design-oriented" assertion about (in as abstract or general a way as we'd like), and "other stuff" we make a "goal-oriented" assertion about, in a way that lets us prove
+At the most general level, we're just dividing the world-history into "two kinds of stuff" (in whatever way is convenient, since it's not a physical distinction -- the division could even have a fuzzy boundary, though for clarity of this explanation we assume it doesn't):
+"controlled stuff" which we make a "design-oriented" assertion about (in as abstract or general a way as we'd like -- for example, it's ok for "X has design Y" to include statements like "X's low-level design has structure Q for which it's provable that R(Q)"), and "other stuff" which we make a "goal-oriented" assertion about, in a way that lets us prove
-(by means of the "design-oriented" assertion, which should provably correspond to some high-level designer-like understanding of how the "controlled stuff" behaves) that the controlled stuff only takes actions which maintain the truth of both assertions.
+(by means of the "design-oriented" assertion, which should provably correspond to some high-level designer-like understanding of how the "controlled stuff" behaves, and which is about complete history so it can also assert correlations between states at different times) that the controlled stuff only takes actions which maintain the truth of both assertions.
-(To make explicit how time enters into that, both assertions have a time parameter and apply to the complete world history from the start time to the given time, with the given time being extended forward by induction.)]
+(To make explicit how time enters into that, both assertions have a time parameter and apply to the complete world history from the start time to the given time, with the given time being extended forward by induction.
+If the goal is specifically about a future time (what we'd normally think of as "not achieved until that time" even when the formal goal-condition is met), the goal-oriented assertion says "we're still on track towards achieving this goal according to our strategy", and we have to prove that the controlled stuff always keeps us on track.)

+(end of updates)]

 ### comparison to related "failed/missing solutions"